Schomberg Kerr McDonnell: Death

-McDonnell served as Chief Intelligence Officer for the London District from the outbreak of the First World War until early 1915 but was then sent to Flanders, as a Major in command of the 5th battalion Queen's Own Cameron Highlanders.
+McDonnell served as Chief Intelligence Officer for the London District from the outbreak of the First World War until early 1915 and was then sent to Flanders, as a Major in command of the 5th battalion Queen's Own Cameron Highlanders.
 He died of wounds sustained on 21 November on Ypres Salient on 23 November 1915.

 He is buried in Lijssenthoek Military Cemetery in Belgium, grave reference II-A-7.

 A memorial was erected in his memory in Dalness in Argyllshire to a design by Sir Robert Lorimer and Robert Matthew.

 Family

 He was married in 1913, to Ethel Henry Davis, daughter of Major Alexander H. Davis.